Implement server-driven Payments

 Transactions API

-The Checkout Transactions API lets you initiate tokenized Payments that use a previously stored, secure payment token, without relying on the Checkout UI.
-This is especially useful for scenarios like Subscriptions, warranty extensions, or phone orders where the user isn't interacting with the storefront directly.
+The Checkout Transactions API lets you initiate tokenized Payments without the Checkout UI by reusing a stored payment token from a previous Checkout Session.
+This is useful for Recurring Orders, warranty extensions, or phone orders where the Customer isn't interacting with the storefront directly.
+The API communicates with the same Payment Connectors used in standard Checkout flows, and the same Payment lifecycle applies.

 To start a payment, your BFF calls the Transactions API to link the Cart with a specific Payment Integration like Stripe, Adyen, or Paypal.